-Our Reception year comprises three classes, each with a maximum of 20 children to support effective and close teaching relationships between your child and their teacher and teaching assistant.
+Our Reception year comprises of three classes, many of whom seamless move up from our Nursery.
+Each class has a maximum of 21 children to enable effective and close teaching relationships lead by a teacher and teaching assistant.
 In this way, we can gain a better appreciation of your child’s evolving abilities, interests and need to build their individual learning plan, and of their concerns to ensure happiness and contentment.
-It also means that we can welcome children from other Nurseries, bringing exciting opportunities to make new friendships.
+At this point we also welcome children from other Nurseries, bringing exciting opportunities to make new friendships.
 And like Nursery, each Reception class has direct access to a dedicated outdoor learning space enabling free flow learning between the two.

 In Reception, the school day takes on slightly more formality over Nursery whilst still providing ample free choice of activities.
 The emphasis is still on a wide range of practical activities with your child progressing at a rate they are comfortable with, always encouraged and challenged, never pressured.
 Continuous, structured assessment of your child’s progress is closely monitored and recorded, with learning directed towards recognisable and measurable outcomes such as independent writing, reading and number formation.